shrey10926/DataNeuron_Assignment/Readme.md

 {"similarity score" : 0.2}

 ## NOTE
 Please test the API using the below URL in Postman.
+Simply open Postman, select the Body option, then select raw and finally select JSON option from the dropdown menu.
+Then paste the below URL in the URL section and don't forget to select POST.
 The request and response have beed kept as mentioned in the instruction PDF

 URL : http://172.179.1.93:5801/match_text